oktaytuncay/Kubernetes/kubernetes.md

 Let's assume there is a problem with the last change.

-8. Rollback last change that we made, check the history and check the version of image.
+8. Rollback last change that we made, check the history and check the version of the image.

 ```bash
 % kubectl rollout undo deployment myapp-deployment